 top of page

-To the First Presbyterian Church family,
+To the First Presbyterian Church at Norristown congregation,

 ~Pastor Peter Martin